livseibert5/CellSociety/doc/DESIGN.md

 We wanted a new simulation to be easy to add.
 This is why we created abstract cells and controller classes, so you would have to extend a class to create new type of cell and new type of controller, but you would just have to adapt it to the new simulation.

+We also wanted the front end to be easily adapable to different language and color schemes, which is why we decided to

 ## High-level Design